Amos-Chen98/neo-planner/README.md

 Note that the above rosservice call has a few adjustable variables.
 The bounding box origin can be set as desired (in meters) as well as the bounding box lengths (in meters) relative to the bounding box origin.
 The bounding box lengths are done in both (+/-) directions relative to the origin.
 For example, in the `rosservice` call above, from `(0, 0, 0)`, our bounding box will start at **-15 meters** and end at **+15 meters** in the X and Y directions.
 In the Z direction, we will start at **0 meters** and end at **30 meters**.

-### Trajectory tracking
+### 2. Trajectory tracking

 updated 02/07/2023.

-Step1: launch QGC, and launch the simulator and Mavros using the following command.
+Step 1: launch QGC, and launch the simulator and Mavros using the following command.

 ```bash
 roslaunch simulator sim_empty.launch
 ```

-Step2: use the `take off` command in QGC to make the drone take off.
+Step 2: use the `take off` command in QGC to make the drone take off.

-Step3: start trajecory tracking.
+Step 3: start trajecory tracking.

 ```
 rosrun px4_controller traj_tracking.py